-Beginning in 2014 an effort will be made to standardize several aspects of the teams world model and data representation in order to make it easier in the future to play with ad-hoc mixed teams.
+Beginning in 2015 an effort will be made to standardize several aspects of the teams world model and data representation in order to make it easier in the future to play with ad-hoc mixed teams.
 With this in mind the referee box will be updated with a new command.
 This command will be issued ten times per second and requests each team's base station to send a data structure filled with the most relevant data regarding the world state perception of each robot and of the team base station itself.
 These data will be recorded during the games and made available to the teams after the end of the game.

-The exact format of the data structure will be released to the competing teams right after the preselection procedure.
+The format of the data structure will be released to the competing teams no later than three months before the competition.
+A preliminary version can already be found at: